mafifafm/pxt-microbit/docs/test/courses/csintro/booleans/overview.md

 ## Boolean Operators: AND, OR, and NOT

 To make working with Booleans useful for solving more complex decisions and searches, we can connect two or more Booleans into one decision statement.
-To do this, we use what are known as **Boolean operators.** The three most common and the ones we will use with the micro:bit are **And, Or,** and **Not.**
+To do this, we use what are known as **Boolean operators.** The three most common and the ones we will use with the Ragga are **And, Or,** and **Not.**

 These operators can be used in conditionals and loops, like so: